CryptoSys API Library Manual

 This rule on input lengths does not apply to the file encryption functions which automatically provide their own padding.

-Keys and IV: All the keys and initialization vectors provided in hex format must be of the exact required length or the function will return an error:-
+Keys and IV: All the keys and initialization vectors provided in hex format must be of the exact required length or the function will return a BAD_KEY_LEN_ERROR or BAD_IV_ERROR:-

 Invalid key length